kibernetiku-klubas/timely/docs/github.md

    - Branch from the latest master: Always create your feature branches from the latest state of the master branch to ensure you have the most up-to-date codebase.

+   - Use many small commits in a branch instead of one large.

 3. Developing Features:
    - Work in your branch: Switch to your feature branch and start working on your feature or bug fix.
 Commit your changes frequently, adhering to good coding practices and clear commit messages.